Kragelj/SQL_challenge__SQL/task 1/README.md

 #### Explanation:
 - We calculated the **SUM** of the points for all the products.
 - A **CASE** statment was used to give 10 or 2O points for different products.
-- We used **JOIN** statement to merge sales and menu tables, so we could define what was bought by each customer.
+- We used **INNER JOIN** statement to merge sales and menu tables, so we could define what was bought by each customer.
 - Using **GROUP BY** we aggregated results by customers.

 #### Answer: